danionescu0/arduino/README.md

   - platform: mqtt
     name: "Radiation"
     state_topic: "ha/radiation"
-    unit_of_measurement: 'cpm'
+    unit_of_measurement: 'mSv'
     unique_id: "radiation"
     value_template: "{{ value_json.radiation }}"
 ````
-Restart the Home assistant and that's it
+Restart the Home assistant and that's it.

+Troubleshooting:
+- if you're using the free MQTT server from above and your're getting noise it means some one else it's using the topic.
+Change the topic to a different name both in the arduino sketch and in HASS

 # Libraries